neelriyer/parking_bays_detectron2/README.md

 The repository for creating this synthetic data can be found here: https://github.com/spiyer99/synthetic-data/.
 Please note that this repo won't work as I've deleted the big files but the most important files are still there.

-The C# code to take aerial screenshots of the Unity scene can be found here: https://github.com/spiyer99/synthetic-data/blob/master/Assets/ScreenRecorder.cs
+The C# code to take aerial screenshots of the Unity scene can be found [here](https://github.com/spiyer99/synthetic-data/blob/master/Assets/ScreenRecorder.cs)

 # `Train`